Mo3az00/simple-node-server/docs/install-a-demo-project.md

 ## Create a database user

-We want to creat a user per project database, to limit the access.
+We want to create a user per project database, to limit the access.

 Connect to the Mongo shell:
 <pre>